-Between-group comparison of the secondary clinical (maternal and neonatal) and process outcomes and between the sub-randomisation of testing strategies and implementation outcomes will also be performed using mixed effect models appropriate for each outcome (linear for continuous outcome and logistic for binary outcomes), adjusting for the minimisation variables and the maternity sites as a random effect.
+Between-group comparison of the secondary clinical (maternal and neonatal) and process outcomes and between the sub-randomisation of testing strategies and implementation outcomes will also be performed using mixed effect models appropriate for each outcome (linear for continuous outcome and logistic for binary outcomes), adjusting for the minimisation variables and the maternity sites as a random effect and if applicable will account for the correlation between outcomes for babies from a multiple pregnancy.
 P-values and 95% confidence intervals will be provided with point estimates of treatment effect.

-14.5 Assessment of safety
+14.5 ASSESSMENT OF SAFETY